canonical/indico-operator/docs/tutorial/getting-started.md

 The deployment finishes when the status shows "Active".

-### Relate to Ingress by using NGINX Ingress Integrator
+### Relate to Ingress by using NGINX Ingress Integrator charm

 The NGINX Ingress Integrator charm can deploy and manage external access to HTTP/HTTPS services in a Kubernetes cluster.